 Thailand does not have notaries public however certain lawyers have been given this authority by the Lawyers Council of Thailand.
-It is this Council which regulates the services and the Thai lawyer would be referred to as a Notarial Services Attorney in Thailand.
+It is this Council which regulates the services and the Thai lawyer would be referred to as a public notary in Bangkok.
 Much like in the West there is a special course for this which needs to be passed.
 The notarial attorney can do the following:

 · So they can administer oaths and affirmations;

 · Also they can be a witness when documents are signed;

 · They can certify certain classes of documents;